Menu of Interventions

 - Increased engagement in animal advocacy

-This category refers to programs or schemes that label or certify products as vegan or vegetarian (veg*n), along with cruelty-free, eco/climate, health, and higher-welfare labeling and certification schemes.
-Examples of tactics include launching labeling initiatives, campaigning for new products to receive veg*n/plant-based labels, and lobbying brands to commit to labeling their products.
+This category refers to programs or schemes to label or certify products as vegan or vegetarian, as well as cruelty-free, eco/climate, health, and higher-welfare labeling and certification schemes.
+These programs aim to use labels or certifications to increase or decrease the visibility, demand, and consumption of certain products or menu items.
+Tactics include: launching labeling schemes; outreach to certifier programs; campaigning for new products to receive veg*n/plant-based labels; and influencing brands to commit to labeling their products.

 Expected outcome(s):